Mayor: Ukrainian city of Sloviansk hit by 'massive shelling' - NewsBreak

 When Putin ordered the invasion of Ukraine on Feb.
 24, his stated goals were defending the people of the Donbas against Kyiv’s alleged aggression, and the “demilitarization” and “denazifaction” of Ukraine.

 Pro-Russia separatists have fought Ukrainian forces and controlled much of the Donbas for eight years.
-Before the invasion, Putin recognized the independence of the two self-proclaimed separatist republics in the region.
+Before the invasion this year, Putin recognized the independence of the two self-proclaimed separatist republics in the region.
 He also sought to portray the tactics of Ukrainian forces and the government as akin to Nazi Germany's, claims for which no evidence has emerged.

 The General Staff of the Ukrainian military said Russian forces also shelled several Donetsk towns and villages around Sloviansk in the past day but were repelled as they tried to advance toward a town about 20 kilometers (12 miles) to the city's north.
 South of the city, Russian forces were trying to push toward two more towns and shelling areas near Kramatorsk.

-Meanwhile, Moscow-installed officials in Ukraine’s southern Kherson region on Tuesday announced the formation of a new regional government there, with a former Russian official at the helm.
+Meanwhile, Moscow-installed officials in Ukraine’s southern Kherson region on Tuesday announced the formation of a new regional government, with a former Russian official at the helm.

 Sergei Yeliseyev, the head of the new Moscow-backed government in Kherson, is a former deputy prime minister of Russia’s western exclave of Kaliningrad and also used to work at Russia's Federal Security Service, or the FSB, according to media reports.